OctoPerf/octoperf-maven-plugin/README.md

 - A scenario is created using the `scenario.json` provided by the goal configuration,
 - The scenario is then run,
 - The plugin waits until the test finishes and downloads JMeter Logs and JTL files if any found.

-### File Structure

-Here is the base file structure you have:

-- `pom.xml`: Maven main configuration file,
-- `script.jmx`: your JMeter script.
-- `src/main/resources`: resources folder containing the files linked to your JMeter script like CSV files,
-- `scenario.json`: the scenario defines the user profiles to run and their load policies,
-- `target/junit-report.xml`: the JUnit report is downloaded once the test is finished.
-It reflects the results for all the containers within your JMeter script,
-- `target/logs`: JMeter logs are downloaded and decompressed in this folder at the end of the test,
-- `target/jtls`: JMeter JTL files are downloaded and decompressed in this folder at the end of the test.

-Most of the configurations above can be overriden in maven plugin configuration to fit your needs.
-Before diving into how to configure the plugin, let's see how it works.

 ### Parameters